 With the first snowfall hitting Edmonton not too long ago, it poses the question: is your car winter ready?
 What does it take for your vehicle to be prepared for cooler temperatures?
-For high-end vehicles, such as BMW, Mercedes-Benz and Audi, it is important to give it an appropriate tuning and service before the mercury drops to keep the vehicle in good condition.
+For high-end vehicles, such as AMG, Mercedes, BMW, Audi or Porsche, service it is important to give it an appropriate tuning and service before the mercury drops to keep the vehicle in good condition.

 Another aspect to consider with your luxury vehicle is the coolant.
 To prevent a cracked radiator, a cracked engine block, or anything that pertains to the cooling system, the coolant strength needs to be adjusted for low temperatures in places with cold climates, like Edmonton.
 Damages can become costly to repair, especially for high-end vehicles.
-If the coolant in your vehicle has reached the end of its life, EUROTEKK can perform an AMG, BMW or Mercedes coolant flush to reduce the risk of damage.
+If the coolant in your vehicle has reached the end of its life, EUROTEKK can perform a coolant flush to reduce the risk of damage.

 Block heaters or oil pan heaters are also useful items to make winter driving more comfortable.
 These will help your engine warm up quicker, as well as your passenger compartment.
 It is always a good idea to warm your engines long enough until you feel warm air coming out of the vents.
 Driving as soon as you start your engine in low temperatures can create more engine wear, consume more fuel, and won’t clear your windshield of any ice.

 What are some preventative measures you can take to avoid collisions in the winter?